Loden Foundation: History and beginnings

 Following this example, many friends of Karma showed interest to support education of children in Bhutan.
 Meanwhile, Karma's former school headmistress and acclaimed Bhutanese writer Kunzang Choden who was living in central Bhutan, joined him to identify children in need and distribute funds.
-On 24 May 2000, Karma formalised the process by founding the Loden Foundation with the help of some friends but the organisation was constituted in Bhutan in 2003.
+On 24 May 2000, Karma formalized the process by founding the Loden Foundation with the help of some friends but the organization was constituted in Bhutan in 2003.
 On 12 March 2010, Loden became one of the first organizations in Bhutan to register as a Civil Society Organization under the Civil Society Organizations Act of Bhutan, 2007, under the leadership of the Civil Society Organizations Authority.